 The night before Wagner’s fifty-sixth birthday, Cosima set up his bust surrounded by flowers.

-Early in the morning, Hans Richter blew Siegfried’s (horn) call loudly outside Wagner’s bedroom.
+At 6am Hans Richter blew Siegfried’s horn call loudly outside Wagner’s bedroom.
 The children stuck candles on his bathtub and surrounded it with wreaths and bunches of flowers.
 When Wagner came down to breakfast, he found his room turned into a flower garden.
 The four children, who were lined up as heralds of peace from Rienzi, approached him with palm branches in their hands, and the two eldest recited old Greek poems in celebration of Spring.
 Presents were laid out, including those from King Ludwig.

 Cosima had arranged for Richter and the Maurin-Chevillard String quartet from Paris to come and play at 10.30am.
 Wagner was very surprised and delighted.
-In the course of the day they played the B Minor, the A Minor, and the C-sharp Minor Quartets (of Beethoven).
+In the course of the day they played Beethoven's late string quartets B-flat Major (Grosse Fuge), A Minor and C-sharp Minor (op.
+133, 132 and 131).
 Telegrams came from the King and from Hungary.

 During the night before Wagner's fifty-seventh birthday, Cosima decorated the stairs and the vestibule.

-At 8am she and the children held wreaths of roses: Isolde and Eva at the front door; Blandine farther down in the bower, beneath a laurel; herself and Siegfried at the bottom of the steps, beside the bust loaded down with flowers; and Daniela at the end of the tableau.
-At 8.30am Huldigungsmarsch (which Wagner had composed to celebrate the birthday of Ludwig II on 25 August 1864) was played by 45 soldiers grouped under the fir tree, instead of the one horn played by Richter.
+At 8am she and the children who were dressed alike in white, with wreaths of roses in their hair, were stationed at different places to represent living flowers: Isolde and Eva at the front door; Blandine farther down in the bower, beneath a laurel; Cosima with Siegfried on her lap at the bottom of the steps, beside the bust loaded down with flowers; and Daniela at the end of the tableau.
+At 8.30am Huldigungsmarsch (which Wagner had composed to celebrate the birthday of Ludwig II on 25 August 1864) was played by 45 soldiers - from the barracks in Lucerne - grouped under the fir tree, instead of the one horn played by Richter.
 Deeply moved, Wagner emerged sobbing from the house and thanked the conductor.
+Next Daniela went to her birdcage which had been given to her on her birthday in October and, after reciting a poem written by Cosima for the occasion, set her pets free.
 Afterwards the children recited poems to him, they all breakfasted in gay spirits and then went off to rest.
-In the afternoon some birds were to be released and fireworks lit, but a huge storm came up and they ended the day quietly.

 Cosima Wagner and Richard Wagner in 1872